ctrautma/RHEL_NIC_QUALIFICATION/README.md

 ## Setting up for Ansible script execution

 First make sure both the Trex server and the DUT have their Red Hat subscriptions setup with your credentials to be able to pull the repos correctly.
+If you do not have this info please contact your Red Hat representative to get this info.
+If the systems are not subscribed correctly the yum installs will fail.
+If you are using this test inside the Red Hat network this step can be ignored.

 The Ansible scripts are located in ansible folder of this github project.
 Each of the PVP setups below can be automated using the Ansible scripts so the manual steps can be ignored.
 To properly run the Ansible scripts